-The benefit is paid daily, weekly, monthly, or in three installments (when first claiming the benefit, at the date of childbirth, and when the benefit period ceases).
+The benefit is paid monthly, at the date of childbirth, or when the benefit period ceases.

 Workers' Medical Benefits

 Benefits include partial cost sharing for health care costs, including hospitalization, pharmaceuticals, and doctor's visits.
 There is no limit to duration.